 Lessons, Activities, Background Reading, and More

-The March 2015 Theme for Women’s History Month is Weaving the Stories of Women's Lives.
+The March 2016 Theme for Women’s History Month is "Working to Form a More Perfect Union: Honoring Women in Public Service and Government".
 Examine the changing cultural perceptions of women in society and honor their contributions to all aspects of life in the following lessons and activities.

 Oral History and Social History

 This oral history lesson for grades 5-12 includes a section of primary sources on working women in the 1930s.

 Beyond Rosie the Riveter: Women's Contributions During World War II